FAQ

 What’s a user visit?

 Also known as a user session, a user visit is the period in which a user is active on a site.
-A visit begins when a user with a unique combination of client ID and/or visitor ID, organization ID, and user ID accesses a website (search interface) and ends after 30 minutes of inactivity.
+A visit begins when a user with a unique combination of client ID and/or visit ID, organization ID, and user ID accesses search interface.
+The visit ends after 30 minutes of inactivity.
 If the user leaves the site and returns before 30 minutes, the visit remains active.

 Notes